postmannen/steward/README.md

 #### REQRelay

-Instead of injecting the new Requests on the central server, you can relay messages via another node as long as the NATS authorization conf permits it.
+Instead of injecting the new Requests on the central server, you can relay messages via another node as long as the nats-server authorization conf permits it.
 This is what REQRelay is for.

+Example configuration of relay authorization for nats-server can be found in the [doc folder](doc/).

 Example: